Dead No More: The Clone Conspiracy: Prowler

-Prowler tries to escape Electro's wrath in Alcatraz, which proves difficult with her powers and his dying body.
-Using his weapons, the gift shop, and his strategic thinking, Prowler manages to defeat the simple-minded Electro.
-When he makes it outside, he is found by Julia, who takes him on her boat and heads toward New U Technologies to get his New U Pills.

-Julia helps Prowler break into New U Technologies and takes Prowler to his room to get his New U Pills.
-As he starts recovering, Julia uses the opportunity to investigate the near-abandoned facility.
+Julia helps Prowler break into New U Technologies and takes Prowler to his room to get his New U pills.
+As he starts recovering, Julia uses the opportunity to investigate the facility.
 She is led to Madame Web who refuses to take her medication to aid her in healing from Electro's attack.
 Madame Web has seen the future and refuses to be a part of it.
 Before dying of clone degeneration, Madame Web warns Julia to save Hobie.
 She leaves Prowler to continue looking into the facility.
 After recovering, Prowler aids Spider-Man in fighting the New U Technologies' villains and cloned villains when Jackal orders them to attack Spider-Man.
-When the alarm goes off and all the clones start breaking down from clone degeneration, Prowler leaves Haven and tries to find who set off the system that Is killing the clones.
+When the alarm goes off and all the clones start breaking down from clone degeneration, Prowler leaves Haven and tries to find who set off the signal that is killing the clones.
 Prowler runs into Julia and accuses her of being the culprit.
 He tries to defeat her and Julia is left no choice but to fight back.
-She knocks him down as Prowler's body continues deteriorating.

-During the final battle, Prowler and Jean DeWolff battle the villains outside.
-Prowler's body is rapidly decaying, but the two receive assistance from Spider-Woman of Earth-65 and Kaine.
-Spider-Woman of Earth-65 leaves Prowler in an alley when he proves too weak to continue and he is found by the murderous Electro.
+During the final battle, Prowler and Jean DeWolff battle the villains.
+The two receive assistance from Spider-Woman and Kaine.
+Spider-Woman leaves Prowler in an alley when he proves too weak to continue and he is found by the murderous Electro.
 Julia Carpenter arrives and fends Electro off as she tells Prowler that Spider-Man has stabilized the human and clone cells.
 When Electro gets the upper hand on Julia, Prowler sacrifices himself to stop Electro and dies in Julia's arms.
 In the aftermath of the fight, Julia talks to the real Prowler who just emerged from cryo-sleep and tells him about his clone's actions.